Idle Scholarship for Graduate Study in New York

 - plans for subsequent career or study.

-Applicants should also ask their Director of Studies or Tutor (or other appropriate referee, such as a supervisor) to provide them with a reference, to reach Sally Clowes in the Tutorial Office by the same date, Tuesday 13 January.
+Applicants should also ask their Director of Studies or Tutor (or other appropriate referee, such as a supervisor) to provide them with a reference, to reach Sally Clowes (firstname.lastname@example.org) in the Tutorial Office by the same date, Monday 16 January 2017.
 Interviews for the shortlisted candidates will be held by the end of January.